December 16, 2015 · Written by Foodtolive Team

-After you have chosen the recipes, start elaborating your festive menu in details.
+After you have chosen the recipes, start elaborating on your festive menu in detail.
 Include into your meal plan main and side dishes, salads, bread and pastries, vegetable dishes, desserts, and beverages.
 Put down all the ingredients that are needed for each of the dishes.
 It will be easy to draw the shopping list if you do this work accurately.
 Next to the dishes, write down the days of the week, when they can be prepared.
 If you are going to cook a turkey, leave enough time for different stages of the process as it’s rather time-consuming.

 Planning the Budget

 The next very important step is making an inventory, which will be based on your meal plan.
 You, surely, know certain rules for shopping in the periods preceding holidays.
 Put down the probable prices so that you can see a clear picture of the expenditures and find the ways to cut them down, where possible.
-Then, in the process of shopping, you will be able to make necessary corrections.
+Then, in the process of shopping, you will be able to make the necessary corrections.

 How to Make Your Holiday Meal Plan More Frugal

-To cut down the expenses, it’s advisable to start shopping three or two weeks in advance.
-You can buy non-perishable foods at a bargain and not rush into the nearest supermarket at the last minutes to get this or that ingredient at the highest price.
-In addition, such a tactic allows to control the budget better.
+To cut down the expenses, it’s advisable to start shopping for three or two weeks in advance.
+You can buy non-perishable foods at a bargain and not rush into the nearest supermarket at the last minute to get this or that ingredient at the highest price.
+In addition, such a tactic allows controlling the budget better.
 This rule is especially important on the eve of winter celebrations.
 Many women confirm the fact that the best period for purchasing foods for winter holidays starts just after Thanksgiving Day.
 Moreover, it’s advisable to buy certain foods for Thanksgiving with the thought about the winter festive period.
 You can save a substantial sum of money if you buy in advance and store foodstuffs such as: